We enter the third month of a conflict not yet ended satisfactorily. How do we objectively evaluate success or failure to this point?

 Starting in December 2025, hundreds of thousands of Iranians took to the streets in response to unbearable economic misery.

-Iranian oil has value, but due to the naval blockade, they cannot sell it.
+Iranian oil has value, but the naval blockade means they cannot sell it.
 Furthermore, oil storage is near capacity, so they may need to cap their wells soon (per Secretary Bessent on April 23: “In a matter of days, Kharg Island storage will be full and the fragile Iranian oil wells will be shut in.”)

 In addition, Iran’s economy is not multi-faceted.
-Oil is their only real source of value, and without oil revenue, how does the government continue basic functions, especially functions like paying the army?
-It has to a be a serious concern for them.
-America’s economy has issues, but nothing like the pressures Iran is experiencing.
+Oil is their only consistent revenue source, and without oil revenue, how does the government continue basic functions, especially functions like paying the army?
+America’s economy has issues, but nothing like the immense pressures Iran is currently experiencing.

 https://irandiscovery.com/blog/economy-of-iran/